udaylunawat/Music-playlist-OCR-Python/README.md

 *  There's only one thing that I can do now, export/scrape the data myself.
 But i am way too lazy to do it manually.
 So, it's time to automate some stuff !!

+For now my plan is to learn and use OCR using a combination of Python 3.6, OpenCV and tesseract.

 Viewable Colaboratory link: https://colab.research.google.com/drive/1gHSKWk5535VWh3EknILSLFSJF5IPcqIY